MarioRj16/LS/README.md

 [Open-API Specification YAML file](docs/API-docs%201.0.yaml)

 In our Open-API specification, we highlight the following aspects:
-- All the possible routes you can do as an user
+- All the possible routes you can do as a user
 - The correct way to send requests to our server
 - Possible errors you could have sending a request and fixes
 - Auxiliary images to show an example request